-The Company is exposed to a number of asserted and unasserted legal claims encountered in the ordinary course of business.
-Although the outcome of any such legal action cannot be predicted, management believes that there are no pending legal proceedings against or involving the Company for which the outcome is likely to have a material adverse effect upon its financial position or results of operations.
+In addition to the matter described above, we are exposed to a number of asserted and unasserted legal claims encountered in the ordinary course of business.
+Although the outcome of any such legal action cannot be predicted, we do not believe that any of these other claims or potential claims will be material to our business, results of operations or financial condition.

 ITEM 1A.
 RISK FACTORS

 The most significant risk factors applicable to the Company are described in Part I, Item 1A “Risk Factors” of our Annual Report on Form 10-K for the year ended September 30, 2017.
 There have been no material changes from the risk factors previously disclosed in our Annual Report on Form 10-K.

 ITEM 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

 In the three months ending December 31, 2017, the Company repurchased shares of stock as follows:

 |ISSUER PURCHASES OF EQUITY SECURITIES|

 |Approximate Dollar Value|